AlbertaSat/ex3_zybo_obc_petalinux/README.md

 # Zybo Test OBC Petalinux Project

-This project contains the petalinuxz configuration for the Zybo Test OBC.
+This project contains the petalinux configuration for the Zybo Test OBC.
+The Vivado project and subsequent bitstream and hardware documentation can be found in the [ex3_zybo_obc_config](https://github.com/AlbertaSat/ex3_zybo_obc_config) repository.

 ## Instructions